jainy/Non-reference-Alu_Assembly/README.md

 # Non-reference-Alu_Assembly
- Assemble non-reference Alu insertions when breakpoints are provided
+ Generate a consenus sequence of non-reference Alu insertions from multiple individuals when breakpoints are provided

 Usage: